How It Works

 Why It Is Used

 Docetaxel damages structures involved in cell division, which stops the growth of cancer cells.
-It is used to treat breast cancer and non–small cell lung cancer.
-It may also be used to treat bladder, esophageal, ovarian, prostate, and stomach cancer.
+It may be used to treat cancers such as breast cancer, non-small cell lung cancer, prostate cancer, head and neck cancer, and stomach cancer.

 How Well It Works